mikewebbtech/mikewebbtech-blog/2025/2025-10-09-hugo-link-rendering.md

 - **Accessibility:** The ARIA label announces the new-tab behaviour; don’t also add “(external)” in the visible text unless your style guide requires it.

-# Why a render hook (and not JS)?
+## Why a render hook (and not JS)?

 - **Deterministic:** Works at build time; no FOUC or client-side mutation.
 FOUC - *Flash Of Unstyled Content*,   It’s when a page briefly shows raw HTML without your CSS applied, then “snaps” to the styled version once the stylesheet loads.
 I deal with this in the header loading  the style sheet with `{{ $css := resources.Get "css/style.css" | minify }}`.
-- **Consistancy:** Every Markdown link gets the same treatment, perfect for consistency avoiding human error.
+- **Consistency:** Every Markdown link gets the same treatment, perfect for consistency avoiding human error.
 - **Fast:** No runtime overhead, no brittle DOM rewrites.